Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 The above algorithms viewed the network was a collection of connected indistinguishable routers.
 However, this model is impractical for two important reasons:

+- **Scale**:
-- **Scale**: with hundreds of millions of routers in the internet, the above algorithms would require enormous amounts of time and memory to work;
+  With hundreds of millions of routers in the internet, the above algorithms would require enormous amounts of time and memory to work.

-- **Administrative autonomy**: each ISP generally wants to operate its network as it pleases, or to hide aspects of its network's internal organization from the outside.
+- **Administrative autonomy**:
+  Each ISP generally wants to operate its network as it pleases, or to hide aspects of its network's internal organization from the outside.

 Both of these problems can be solved by organizing routers into **autonomous systems (ASs)**, with each AS consisting of a group of routers that are under the same administrative control.
 Often the routers in an ISP, and the links that interconnect them, constitute a single AS but some ISPs partition their network into multiple ASs.
-Every router in the same AS runs the same **intra-autonomous system routing protocol**.
+Every router in the same AS runs the same **intra-autonomous system routing protocol**, and has a **gateway router** that is responsible for directing links to routers in other ASs.

 Hierarchical routing thus works as follows:
 When a host wants to send a message to another host, it sends the message to the AS, who then forwards it to the destination network, who can finally reach the destination host.

-// TODO
+With hierarchical routing, the forwarding tables can be considerably smaller, and their values must be configured by both intra- and inter-AS routing algorithms.
+Namely, when an AS receives a datagram with a destination outside its scope, it needs to figure out.
+In order to do so, the AS needs an inter-AS routing protocol to be aware of "its surroundings".

 ### Intra-AS Routing

 Intra-AS routing protocols are also known as **Interior Gateway Protocols (IGP)**.
 The most common ones are:

-- **RIP**: Routing Information Protocol;
+- **RIP**: Routing Information Protocol.
-- **OSPF**: Open Shortest Path First;
+- **OSPF**: Open Shortest Path First.
 - **IGRP**: Interior Gateway Routing Protocol (Cisco proprietary).

 #### Routing Information Protocol (RIP)

-The RIP is a DV algorithm that uses the number of hops (routers along the way) as the distance metric.
-It sets a maximum distance of 15 hops for any message.
+The RIP is a DV algorithm that uses the number of hops (routers along the way) as the distance metric, setting a maximum distance of 15 hops for any message.
 The routers exchange distance vectors every 30 seconds, via response messages, also called **advertisement**.
 Each advertisement lists up to 25 destination subnets within the AS.
 If no advertisement is heard from a router after 180 seconds, it's declared dead and any route via such router is invalidated.
 The remaining nodes (starting by the dead node's neighbours) start advertising the event, and eventually the link failure propagates to the entire network.